SamDecrock/node-google-io-watcher/README.md

 From the app/ folder.

 ## Where to run it ##
 Run it on a machine that's always on.
 I recommend [Digital Ocean](http://www.digitalocean.com).
-They rent clould servers for only 5 dollars a month.
+They offer clould servers for only $5/month.